San Pedro Nopala

 San Pedro Nopala is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Teposcolula District in the center of the Mixteca Region.

 The name Nopala means "Where prickly pear cactus is abundant".

+Geography

-The municipality covers an area of 20.41 km² at an altitude of 2,180 metres above sea level.
+The municipality covers an area of 20.41 km2 at an altitude of 2,180 metres above sea level.

 The climate is moderate, with temperature no higher than 22 °C.